SeverettH/multiplayer_chess/README.md

           To Play with hosted app on heroku, copy/paste link into your browser in 2 separate tabs to begin playing: https://multiplayerchess3.herokuapp.com/
        ********************************************************************************************
+   ##Note: You can play with a friend on separate devices if you initiate the game(open the link) at the same time.

 To run:
           once respository has been cloned/downloaded to your local system.